brianquach/five-card-poker-api/README.md

 6. After both players have made their move, the game will email both players with the game result and with each players' respective hands.

 **Notes:** A player will be sent a reminder email every hour when it is their turn to make a move.

+## Score Keeping

+This game uses a simple way to track player performance.
+Players are ranked by points they accumulate by playing games; the higher, the better.
+The following details the point system:

+- Wins = 3 points
+- Ties = 2 points
+- Losses = 1 point

+**Example:** A player has a record of 5-1-4 (Wins-Ties-Lossses), that player's total points is 21 [(5x3) + (1x2) + (4x1)].

 ## Endpoints